 A top of the line 10 to 15 kilo jig stick, the best 5:1 reel, a fill of good line, and a tackle box full of all the goodies, all gleaming shiny new on the counter.

 The card was good too.
-The figure of $750.oo rocketed along the phone lines to the big computer in Wellington, and returned bearing the 'approved' sign on the card machine.
-I handed over the docket for the customer to sign, under the watchful eye of his wife.
+The figure of around NZ$quite a lot rocketed along the phone lines to the big computer in Wellington, and returned bearing the 'approved' sign on the card machine.
+All under the watchful eye of his wife.

 Her face puckered into an 'I just bit into a lemon' look, and the tart remark shot out, "You will have to catch a lot of fish to cover that."